Picture of the main university campus building

 Throughout their work, researchers are required to keep clear and accurate records of the procedures followed and of the results obtained, including interim results.
 This is necessary not only as a means of demonstrating proper research practice, but also in case questions are subsequently asked about the conduct of the research or the results obtained.

 The University requires data to be securely held for a period of ten years after the completion of a research project, or for longer if specified by the research funder or sponsor.
-The University is committed to ensuring data derived from publicly funded research is made available to other organisations and individuals and has a team of data management staff (based within the library) who can support you with understanding how to do this.
+The University is committed to ensuring data derived from publicly funded research is made available to other organisations and the Research Information Management Team (based within the library) can support you with open access and data management queries.

 Training and Online Resources